peruvianidol/11ty-recipes/recipes/006-add-files-using-passthrough-file-copy.md

 5. Visit your index page at [**https://localhost:8080**](https://localhost:8080) and your styles should now be linked.

-6. You can also add passthrough for images and JS files in **.eleventy.js**:
+6. You can also add passthrough for images and JS files in **.eleventy.js**.
+The following will copy any files in the /img or /js folders:

 ```javascript
 eleventyConfig.addPassthroughCopy("img");